Security of Personal Data

 Procedure for Breach of Data Security

-The Data Protection Act 1998 governs the University's obligations with regard to personal data and these include a requirement to keep personal data secure.
+Data Protection legislation governs the University's obligations with regard to personal data and these include a requirement to keep personal data secure.
 A breach of data security occurs where unauthorised or unintentional access to personal data is gained, whether this data is held in electronic or manual format.
 This procedure gives guidance on what to do in the event of such a breach occurring.